 One thing to take under advisement if your equipment isn’t quite 20 years old and you’re debating replacement is how much you’re spending on repairs.
 You can usually repair heating equipment – swap out a part here, fix a piece there – but in the end the cost of repairing your furnace will be greater than the cost of replacing it and at that point you really need to examine long-term spending.
 If you are repairing your furnace on a yearly basis, it’s probably time to think about replacement.

 If you aren’t positive about your furnace’s ability to get you through the winter safe and toasty, give All American Air Service Experts a call and we’d be happy to visit your home and inspect your equipment and provide any recommendations.
-Starting December 1st, All American Air Service Experts is providing discounts on specific heating and cooling systems so give us a call and discover how much you can save!
+Starting December 1st, All American Air is providing discounts on specific heating and cooling systems so give us a call and discover how much you can save!